ianyian/readmyobject/SUPPORT.md

 ### How accurate is the counting?

-With proper setup (95% confidence, good lighting, Poker Chips mode), accuracy is typically 95%+.
+With proper setup (95% confidence, good lighting, appropriate detection mode), accuracy is typically 90-95%+ depending on conditions.
+This app uses YOLOv8 COCO models for educational demonstration of AI object detection.

 ## 📊 Understanding the Live Detection Charts